"Aviation is a force for good" - 100 years of commercial flights

 Although the route was operated only for 4 months, it was enough to start a new development phase in the history of mankind.
 In just 100 years, the industry has grown a lot.
 For the first time in the 100 years of commercial aviation, in 2013 the threshold of exceeded 3 billion passengers transported by air, and 2014 is estimated to be 3.3 billion (equivalent to about 44% of the world's population).

 About 50 million tons of freight they are transported by cargo aircraft every year, approximately 140 000 of tonnes daily.
 The goods are evaluated at 6400 billion dollars (35% of the value of internationally traded goods).

 It all started with a flight that connected two cities at a distance of 34 km and reached a 40 network over 000 of cities around the world and over 80 million miles traveled daily of the global aircraft fleet.
 On 1 January 1914 a passenger was transported, and on 1 January 2014 were transported 8 547 945 of passengers.

 Currently, aviation has generated over 57 million jobs and a turnover of over 2200 billion.
 The direct contribution to the economy is 540 billion.

 A century of aviation has transformed the world in unimaginable ways.
-It linked people, cultures, economic markets, contributed to the development of humanity, encouraged evolution, united countries and continents.
-"Aviation is a force of good", Tony Tyler, IATA CEO.
+It has connected people, cultures, economic markets, contributed to the development of mankind, encouraged evolution, united countries and continents.
+"Aviation is a force of good", Tony Tyler, Director General of IATA.